 Update, Jan 2018 – Old images re-edited and resized to fit this template and post is edit to meet SEO standards.

 Shrimp is one of my favorite seafoods.
 When I saw this Party Shrimp on Top 100 Recipes list, I immediately bookmarked the the recipe.
 It is another quick and easy recipe and the picture was irresistible.
 I am glad I tried the recipe.
 Preparation is very simple and seasoning can be adjust to one’s taste.
 This recipe used Italian seasoning and it was a nice variation to the Indian seasoning I usually use.

 This is indeed a great recipe for a party.
-Shrimp can be marinated in advance and can be broiled just before the party begins.
+Marinated the shrimp in advance and broiled just before the party begins.
 If you are still looking for some food ideas for this weekend’s Super Bowl party, do consider this party shrimp.

 Source: Taste of Home

 Total Time: 2 hours 35 minutes (includes marination)

 Broil Time: 10 minutes

 - 1 ½ tsp.
 Brown Sugar (I didn’t use it)